 You Can Do It Yourself

-In most cases a name change is a fairly simple legal process and – for the court staff – a routine administrative procedure.
-You can fill out and file the paperwork yourself and do not need to pay a lot of money to an online name change service or an attorney.
-Going to court or standing before a judge may seem daunting; bringing a support person with you can help.
+In most cases a name change is a fairly simple legal process.
+You can do the paperwork yourself and do not need to pay a lot of money to an online name change service or an attorney.

 Forms and Processes

-(Name change kits that you see online for $30-$40 include more forms for changing your name with federal agencies, banks, credit cards, etc. Any of these forms can be obtained for free from those institutions, either online or in person.)
+(Name change kits that you see online for $30-$40 include more forms for changing your name with federal agencies, banks, credit cards, etc. Any of these forms can be obtained for free, either online or in person.)

 Changing Your Name in Multnomah County

-On the second visit to the courthouse (your court date), you go back to the Family Court office and file your posted petition with the clerk, then appear before the judge, who will sign your name change decree.
-You then have to go back to the Family Court office and file the rest of the paperwork.
+On the second visit to the courthouse (your court date), you file your posted petition with the clerk, then appear before the judge, who will sign your name change decree.
+You then have to return to the family court office and file the rest of the paperwork.
 They’ll mail you a copy of your name change decree in a few days.